 Metal Briquetting

-Why briquette metal swarfs?
+Why briquette metal swarf?

 Reusing and recycling oils

 As an added financial return, some lubricants from the material can be caught and recycled.
-By passing the aluminium chips and swarfs through a centrifuge in the briquette press, expensive oils and emulsions can be caught and once cleaned can be reused in the production process.
+By passing the aluminium chips and swarf through a centrifuge in the briquette press, expensive oils and emulsions can be caught and once cleaned can be reused in the production process.
 Up to 95% of lubricants can be saved in this process.
 Metal briquetting is therefore a very green way to recycle, while also being a good cost saving technique.